-In the following text, there are references to removing/installing bolts etc. Additional hardware (nuts, washers etc.) that is removed must always be installed in its original position unless otherwise specified.
-Nonspecified torques are as shown in the table in Section A.
+In the following text, there are references to removing/installing bolts etc. Additional hardware (nuts, washers etc.) that are removed must always be installed in their original positions unless otherwise specified.
+Non-specified torques are as shown in the table in Section A.

-To prevent possible injury or death from battery explosion:

-Batteries should always be removed before any servicing that will generate sparks.
+To prevent possible injury or death from battery explosion, batteries should always be removed before any servicing that will generate sparks.

 It is important to use a sharp drill bit when removing the rivets on the side of the vehicle.
 Extreme care must be used when drilling out the rivets located in the front of the body and the bottom side of the body.
-Excessive pressure could result in the drill bit being forced through the body panel and penetrating an internal component.
-As extra protection, it is recommended that a protective piece of sheet metal be placed between any component and the rivet.
+Excessive pressure could result in the drill bit being forced through the body panel and penetrating a battery.
+As extra protection, it is recommended that a protective piece of sheet metal be placed between the battery and the rivet.
 Use of a drill depth stop will provide additional protection.

 In general, body component replacement can be accomplished with a minimum of specialized tools.
 Most body components are held in place with conventional removable hardware (nuts, bolts, washers and screws).
-Some components are mounted with 'pop' rivets which require the rivet head be removed in order to push out shank of rivet.
-The rivet head is easily removed by drilling into it with a sharp drill bit that is slightly larger than the shank of the rivet (Ref Fig. 1 on page C-1).
-Care must be exercised when drilling to prevent the drill from being forced through body panels where it could damage components located immediately behind the rivet.
+Some components are mounted with 'pop' rivets which require that the rivet head be removed in order to push out the shank of the rivet.
+The rivet head is easily removed by drilling into the head with a sharp drill bit that is slightly larger than the shank of the rivet (Ref.
+Fig. 1).
+Care must be exercised when drilling to prevent the drill from being forced through and damaging components where it could damage components located immediately behind the rivet.
 The best way to prevent this from occurring is to use a sharp drill bit that requires very little pressure to cut successfully and to place a piece of protective sheet metal between the surface being drilled and components directly behind it.